Arcen3466/mytodo/README.md

     > If you have a free cluster, the url will be using the IP address of a worker node.
     > If you have a paid cluster, the url will be a domain name finishing with *.appdomain.cloud.

 Congratulations!
-Your app is up and running in the cluster.
+Your app is up and running in the cluster

 # Step by step Deployment